 Additional learning opportunities are offered throughout the year in a variety of different venues.
-There are monthly Lunch and Learns and quarterly Advanced Legal Education (A.L.E.) classes.
 All TLC offerings are approved for continuing legal education (CLE) credits by the Oklahoma Bar Association.

 The classes are always free, but pre-registration is required.

 No, all of the lawyers trained by TLC donate their time to represent children on a pro bono basis (for free).

-- TLC attorney volunteers are assigned one case at a time.
+- TLC attorney volunteers are generally assigned one case at a time.
 Usually, each volunteer only represents one child unless siblings are placed together in the same foster home.

 - The frequency of Court hearings may vary.
 Generally, hearings are held several times a year.
 Prior to each Court appearance, volunteer attorneys are required by statute to meet with their clients.
 However, TLC volunteer attorneys are asked to meet with their clients monthly in order to ensure their clients’ well-being.
 TLC volunteers average approximately 20 hours per year visiting their clients and making court appearances.
-Some cases may require a greater time commitment because the matters can only be resolved by a non-jury or a jury trial.
+Some cases may require a greater time commitment when the matters can only be resolved by a non-jury or a jury trial.

 - Court appearances are somewhat informal.
 The judge, the parents’ attorneys, DHS, the Assistant District Attorney, and the child’s counsel discuss the case, check on the status of children, and monitor the parents’ compliance with the court ordered treatment plans.
 Because of the heavy caseloads and correspondingly large court dockets in Tulsa County, many TLC attorneys report spending at least an hour simply waiting for their case to be called.

-- Jury and non-jury trials (which take place in some cases) rarely last for more than two days, but complex cases may take as long as a week.
+- Non-jury trials rarely last for more than one day, but Jury Trials may take as long as a week.

-- The Court may order case staffings or mediations to resolve conflicts or improve parental engagement.
+- The Court may order case staffings or mediations to resolve conflicts or improve parent engagement.
 TLC attorneys are required to attend mediations and Court ordered staffings.
 If a TLC volunteer attorney is unable to attend a Court hearing or Court ordered mediation or staffing, TLC staff or another volunteer attorney can help with coverage.

 - Be a member in good standing with the Oklahoma Bar Association.